 Federal Supplemental Educational Opportunity Grant (SEOG) - A need based grant program for students with exceptional financial need.
-Priority is given to students eligible for Federal Pell Grant who have not earned a Bachelor's degree.
+Priority is given to students eligible for Federal Pell Grant.
 Awards at MATC range between \$100-\$300.

 Federal Work Study (FWS) - A program that provides jobs for students with financial need.
 Students are placed in specific jobs on campus.
 Students are allowed to work no more than 20 hours per week at \$8.75 per hour.
 Students are paid according to MATC payroll procedures.